microsoft/vscode-wiki/Issue-Reporting-Guidelines.md

 # Submit the issue

+* Pick a title that summarizes the issue
+* Include information about your configuration, OS, platform.
+* Describe the steps to reproduce the issue and describe the result and what you expected.
-* If you have extensions installed, please try to reproduce the issue
+* When you have extensions installed, can you reproduce the issue when starting vscode with `--disable-extensions`?
+* Include screenshots illustrating the problem
+* Attach example files that help us to reproduce the problem.
+* Check the developer tools (`Help>Toggle Developer Tools`) Console for output and include it in the issue.